dnanusevski/Shared-Framework/README.md

 # Shared-Framework
-A small and easy to deploy PHP Framework
+This will be a small and easy to deploy PHP Framework.
-Secure session is still missing
+1. Secure session is still missing

+SetUP:
+1. Create file keys.php someware
-Change link to keys in define.php / mine is set to win folder
+2. Change link to keys in define.php / mine is set to win folder

-change secret key inside define.php
+3. Change secret key inside define.php
+4. Documentation is underway